 That will all sound familiar to movie buffs, who may now be hearing one of Aerosmith’s biggest mainstream hits playing in their head.
-But unlike the task of the space-bound oil rig workers in that 1998 movie, launching a nuclear explosive device to break-up the remaining 60 metre fragment of PDC 2019 could not be implemented by this year’s conference participants, due to the insufficient lead time after the original discovery of the asteroid.
+But unlike the task of the space-bound oil rig workers in that well-known 1998 movie, launching a nuclear explosive device to break-up the remaining 60 metre fragment of PDC 2019 could not be implemented due to the insufficient lead time after the original discovery of the asteroid.

-Despite managing to save Boulder from the boulder, the conference participants did not manage to save New York from the 60 metre fragment.
-The meteoroid exploded in an airburst over New York city, leaving an unsurvivable red zone of about 83 square kilometres surrounding Central Park, killing in the region of two million people.
+Despite saving Boulder from the boulder, the mitigation effort does not save New York from the 60 metre fragment.
+The meteoroid explodes in an airburst over New York City, leaving an unsurvivable ‘red zone’ of about 83 square kilometres surrounding Central Park and killing in the region of two million people.

-For those not vaporised in the red zone, or buried in the general devastation, their clothes ignited, with burns victims reported over 700 square kilometres.
-Then they were the wider, environmental effects to consider.
+For those not vaporised in the red zone or buried in the overwhelming devastation, survivors’ clothes ignite and burns victims are reported over 700 square kilometres.
+Then there are the wider environmental effects to consider.

-Unlike all the movies with similar plots, the PDC exercise should not be considered a drama.
-It is a real-life possibility, played out as close to the real thing as the experts know how today.
-And for each year the exercise is run, the better they get at understanding how to mitigate the threat posed by these Potentially Hazardous Objects with Earth’s name on them.
+Unlike the movies with similar plots, the PDC exercise should not be considered a drama.
+It is a real-life possibility, played out as close to the real thing as the experts involved in planetary defense can predict today.
+And for each year the exercise is run, the better our planetary defenders get at understanding how to mitigate a threat posed by potentially hazardous objects.

 Simulating a comet impact disaster

-There is a similar hypothetical comet impact scenario on the PDC website for the hypothetical long-period comet C/2019 PDC, discovered on 4 April 2019 with a risk of impact on 28 February 2021.
+There is a similar hypothetical comet impact scenario for the hypothetical long-period comet C/2019 PDC discovered on 4 April 2019, with a risk of impact on 28 February 2021.

 ORBIT OF FICTITIOUS COMET C/2019 PDC:

-Obtaining a good idea of the size of the comet (nucleus) as it moves in closer to the Sun is hindered for months by its coma, although some idea of size can be obtained from the amount of outgassing.
+In the 2019 comet impact scenario, obtaining an estimate of the size of the comet (nucleus) as it moves in closer to the Sun is hindered for months by the comet’s coma, although some idea of size is obtainable from the amount of outgassing.

-But the downside to the outgassing is that it contributes to non-gravitational acceleration of the comet’s orbit, meaning the impact risk can remain uncertain up until the final few months prior to its encounter with Earth.
+But the downside to outgassing is that it contributes to non-gravitational acceleration of the comet’s orbit, causing the impact risk to remain uncertain up until the final few months prior to the comet’s encounter with Earth.

-Unlike the hypothetical asteroid 2019 PDC impact scenario described earlier, where the impact region could be predicted with some certainty, the large uncertainty of the comet’s impact region means there are hundreds of potential impact sites over an entire hemisphere of the Earth.
+Unlike the hypothetical asteroid impact scenario, where the impact region could be predicted with some certainty, the large uncertainty of the comet’s impact region means there are hundreds of potential impact sites over an entire hemisphere of the Earth.